15 Tips to Meal Prep on a Budget

 My name is Richmond.
 I’ve been part of the RP community for several years now and have been using the templates off and on since 2015.
 Every week on my own blog, PF Geeks, I try to help people save and budget their money so that they can reach their financial goals.
 One day I realized that my wife and I were spending more money on food than rent and meal prepping has helped us cut our food budget by hundreds a month.

 My #1 resource is this list of 46 easy meal prep recipes (all for less than $2 a serving)!
 Most of these are healthy and could be RP friendly with a few adjustments.
+Another great source of healthy and cheap recipes is Happy DIY Home's blog post, with 10 super cheap meals that taste delicious.

 Today I want to give you 15 tips to help you stick to your RP diet and to your budget this year!
 Make sure to read all the way to the end to see the charts where I give you a breakdown of the most affordable sources for your protein, carbs, fats, and veggies on a per dollar basis.